Memory

 I know these parts in your absence.

-I conjure them still
+I conjure them on the nights

-to be a good woman is broken
+when my desire to be a good woman

-by the solitude of my cavity;
+is broken by the solitude of my cavity;

-on nights when I close my eyes,
+on nights when I want to remember

-Little girls are not supposed to fall in love
+Little girls are not supposed to

-your memory lingers.
-I find myself a scratch
+I find myself a scratch on record,

 “Memory” is previously published in #TrueStory 2015.